STATE EMPLOYEES' RETIREMENT BOARD

 E. Benefits, Costs and Compliance

-The proposed rulemaking will not impose additional compliance costs on State employees or employers.
+The proposed rulemaking is not expected to impose additional compliance costs on State employees.

 F. Sunset Review